top of page

 Please note that documents 1-3 are handled by the HOME OF PERFORMANCE PRACTICES Learner's Coordinator and documents 4-6 by the Student Affairs at the University central services.

 Once we have received your complete application, the Admissions Board (consisting of the HOME Faculty and the Head of the Programme) will convene to assess your professional practice, academic ability, experience, motivation, and suitability for training.
-Following this meeting, the Admissions Board will shortlist applicants and invite them for the audition.
-The outcome of this shortlisting will be announced within two weeks after the deadline for applications.
+Following this meeting, the Admissions Board will shortlist applicants.

 Please note: the Admissions Board reserves the right to discontinue your admission process at any time, if deemed appropriate.